marschall/osgi-remoting-ejb/README.md

 Cons
 ----
-* only one EJB provider
-* no dynamic discovery
+Only one EJB client library is supported at runtime, starting, stopping and restarting this library is not supported.

 Authentication
 --------------
+There is not API for doing authentication as it's not covered by OSGi Remoting.
+Authentication has to be done through the proprietary EJB client library API.

 Lazy Login
 ----------
+There is support for starting with unauthenticated calls first, then login in and from then on performing only authenticated calls.
+The following steps have to be taken
-* make unauthenticated class
+* make unauthenticated calls
-* authenticate through client library (through proprietary API)
+* authenticate through client library (through proprietary EJB client library API)
-* look up com.github.marschall.osgi.remoting.ejb.api.ProxyFlusher
+* look up `com.github.marschall.osgi.remoting.ejb.api.ProxyFlusher`
-* call com.github.marschall.osgi.remoting.ejb.api.ProxyFlusher
+* call `com.github.marschall.osgi.remoting.ejb.api.ProxyFlusher#flushProxies()`
 * wait for method call to return
-* no need to re-lookup OSGi services
+* no need to re-lookup OSGi services, they stay valid and use authenticated calls not

 Design Decisions/Trade Offs
 ---------------------------